rubenwardy/minetest_modding_book/en/chapters/node_drawtypes.md

 share a mesh provided by another mod you depend on.
 For example, a mod that adds more types of furniture may want to share the model provided by a basic furniture mod.

+## Signlike

+Signlike nodes are flat nodes with can be mounted on the sides of other nodes.

+Despite the name of this drawtype, signs don't actually tend to use signlike but instead use the `nodebox` drawtype to provide a 3D effect.
+The `signlike` drawtype is, however, commonly used by ladders.

+{% highlight lua %}
+minetest.register_node("default:ladder_wood", {
+    drawtype = "signlike",

+    tiles = {"default_ladder_wood.png"},
+    inventory_image = "default_ladder_wood.png",
+    wield_image = "default_ladder_wood.png",

+    paramtype = "light",
+    sunlight_propagates = true,

+    -- Required: store the rotation in param2 paramtype2 = "wallmounted",

+    selection_box = {
+        type = "wallmounted",
+    },
+})
+{% endhighlight %}